 Dr. Chunyu Han, NgAgo and Hair Loss

-In any event, recently some important news came out of China regarding a genome-editing treatment for hair loss, and the work seems reliable.
+In any event, recently some important news came out of China regarding a genome-editing treatment for hair loss.
 A 42-year old scientist by the name of Dr. Chunyu Han from Hebei University of Science and Technology made this discovery.
 The most interesting thing is that this scientist discovered and is using a technique called Natronobacterium gregoryi Argonaute (NgAgo) that could end up being even better than CRISPR!

 For more, read “whether NgAgo could challenge CRISPR.”
 NgAgo is a DNA-guided genome editing technique, whereas the mainstream CRISPR technique involves RNA-guided genome editing.
 Dr. Han’s original paper on this work was presented at MIT and has subsequently led to a great deal of excitement in the scientific community.
 Coincidentally, one of the co-inventors of the CRISPR technology is also a Chinese-born scientist by the name of Dr. Feng Zhang.